opentmf/opentmf-versions/README.md

   </dependencies>
 </dependencyManagement>
 ```
+**Heads Up**

-RELEASE is a reserved word for Maven.
-It means the latest released version, snapshots not included.
+> RELEASE is a reserved word for Maven.
+It means the latest released version of an artifact, excluding snapshots.
+>
+> Despite providing the comfort of always using the latest released version of an artifact, the use of the RELEASE keyword is discouraged by Maven, because the build will produce a different result on subsequent builds when a new version of the dependent artifact is released.
+>

-Instead of using the keyword RELEASE, it is also possible to explicitly specify a version for tmf-commons-versions to achieve predictable builds even in the future.
+> Therefore, instead of using the keyword RELEASE, it is **_recommended_** to explicitly specify a version for tmf-commons-versions to achieve predictable builds even in the future.

 And then you can depend on any com.pia.commons project without specifying a version.
 For example: